 Can I Get a Free Cruise Cabin or Other Perks—and What’s Included?

-Yes—casino cruise offers can include a “free” cabin.
-But what that actually means depends on how the casino rated you.
+Yes—casino cruise offers can include a “free” cabin, but what that actually means depends on how the cruise casino rated you and what the offer really covers.

 Most confusion around cruise comps comes from the word free.
 Cruise casinos use it loosely, and many players assume it covers far more than it does.
-This page explains exactly what is included, what is not, and why offers vary so widely.
+This page explains what is included, what is not, and why two “free” offers can look completely different.

 What “Free Cruise Cabin” Really Means

-A free cruise cabin means the cruise line is comping the base fare for the cabin category offered.
-It does not automatically include everything associated with the trip.
+A free cruise cabin usually means the cruise line is comping the base fare for the cabin category offered.
+It does not automatically include every cost associated with the trip.

 What is typically comped: